fuse-box/fuse-box/docs/webworkers.md

 Worker support doesn't require any configuration whatsoever (like the most features in FuseBox v4).
 So instead of trying to configure it, let's enjoy and pass a relative path to the `Worker` init

-First thing, let's create a folder `worker` (it will be explained later why it's better to have a seperate folder)
+First thing, let's create a folder `worker` (it will be explained later why it's better to have a separate folder)

 ```ts
 const myWorker = new Worker('./worker');